Alisha98A/Food-Quiz/README.md

   - Learned how to redirect to another webpage using JavaScript from [Geeksforgeeks](https://www.geeksforgeeks.org/how-to-redirect-to-another-webpage-using-javascript/)
   - Inspiration for how to make a quiz [Brian Design's Youtube video](https://www.youtube.com/watch?v=f4fB9Xg2JEY)
   - Learned how to use delays in JavaScript from [Sitepoint](https://www.sitepoint.com/delay-sleep-pause-wait/)
+  - Learned how to fix answer comparison for checking the correct/incorrect answer.
+With help from communty from Slack.

 ### Media
   -  Learned how to make a image background responsive from [Cem Eygi Media's Youtube video](https://www.youtube.com/watch?v=vimZLEd702Y)